Residential Aged Care

 - People who are providing a service to the resident (including a health or other professional service) are not counted as a visitor.

 - Existing requirements in the Public Health (COVID-19 Care Services) Order 2022 on visiting residents who are at end of life remain in place.

 Read the Fact Sheet for visiting our residential care homes if you have further questions.

 Bookings for in-person and online visits

+To help manage visits to our homes, visitors will need to pre-book their visit.
 For visitors who are unable to visit in person, we can assist you to connect with your loved one by video calls.
 Please book these through the online booking system or call the residential care home.